cairis-platform/cairis/docs/install.rst

    docker network connect $NET cairis-mysql docker run --name CAIRIS -d -P -p 80:8000 --net=$NET shamalfaily/cairis

-If you want to use the containers to support account self-registration and revocation then you can set MAIL_SERVER, MAIL_PORT, MAIL_USER, and MAIL_PASSWD environment variables to correspond with the SSL outgiong mail server, mail server poort, mail account username, and password for the mail account, i.e.
+If you want to use the containers to support account self-registration and revocation then you can set MAIL_SERVER, MAIL_PORT, MAIL_USER, and MAIL_PASSWD environment variables to correspond with the SSL outgiong mail server, mail server port, mail account username, and password for the mail account, i.e.

 .. code-block:: bash